Beeck Center Launches Landscape Scan of Digital Public Goods Use in Government

 The frequency of governments using digital public goods (DPGs) in the delivery of public services has been steadily growing across the globe in recent years.
 While governments and philanthropic organizations have encouraged more international use of DPGs, there is still limited awareness and utilization of DPGs in the United States, where state, territorial, and tribal governments could be benefiting from them as they replace and update digital systems for public service applications.
 DPGs offer governments opportunities to provide transparent, safe, trustworthy, and inclusive services; lower costs; and spur innovation.

-The Beeck Center for Social Impact + Innovation at Georgetown University has launched a research agenda to support a deeper understanding of conditions shaping the delivery of digital services by U.S. state, territorial, and tribal governments, and how DPGs can help improve how those governments deliver services and engage citizens.
+The Beeck Center for Social Impact + Innovation at Georgetown University has launched a research agenda to support a deeper understanding of conditions shaping the delivery of digital services by U.S. state, territorial, and tribal governments, and how DPGs can help improve how those governments deliver services and engage people.

 First, what DPGs exist and are being deployed and (re)used successfully by and for government services?